21 Things to Do in the Oregon Outdoors This Year

 There are fewer simple pleasures in life than strolling the Oregon coast in search of treasure, possibly because the rocky shores are so rich in finds.
 The Oregon coast is home to minerals (think agates and jasper), polished sea glass, shells, and on occasion, the rare glass float.

-In the past, Lincoln City has hosted Finders Keepers, where local businesses and artisans have hidden over 3,000 glass treasures along the sandy beach area for visitors to find.
-Currently suspended due to COVID-19 restrictions, we hope to see the return of these “random acts of kindness” in the near future.
+Lincoln City hosts Finders Keepers, where local businesses and artisans have hidden over 3,000 handmade glass floats and treasures along the sandy beach area for visitors to find.
+Join in the fun and you might be one of the lucky ones to experience ‘random acts of findness’ on the Oregon shore.

 9. Experience Living History in the Oregon Outdoors